ethereum/consensus-specs/specs/phase0/p2p-interface.md

 A `response` is formed by zero or more `response_chunk`s.
 Responses that consist of a single SSZ-list (such as `BlocksByRange` and `BlocksByRoot`) send each list item as a `response_chunk`.
 All other response types (non-Lists) send a single `response_chunk`.

-For both `request`s and `response`s, he `encoding-dependent-header` MUST be valid, and the `encoded-payload` must be valid within the constraints of the `encoding-dependent-header`.
+For both `request`s and `response`s, the `encoding-dependent-header` MUST be valid, and the `encoded-payload` must be valid within the constraints of the `encoding-dependent-header`.
 This includes type-specific bounds on payload size for some encoding strategies.
 Regardless of these type specific bounds, a global maximum uncompressed byte size of `MAX_CHUNK_SIZE` MUST be applied to all method response chunks.

 Clients MUST ensure that lengths are within these bounds; if not, they SHOULD reset the stream immediately.
 Clients tracking peer reputation MAY decrement the score of the misbehaving peer under this circumstance.